Boosting Small Businesses with Digital Signage and Social Media

 When your customer posts or tweets about your business, you have the opportunity to respond even with a simple Thank You.
 When they post a negative comment, you have the opportunity to address their concerns and turn their experience around.

 Responding to customer posts publicly shows that you value and respect them and they will reciprocate by providing genuine feedback.
-Further rewarding your customers by displaying these conversations on a digital signage screen will build trust with your followers and turn them into brand advocates.
+Further rewarding your customers by displaying these conversations on a digital signage screen.
+This will build trust with your followers and turn them into brand advocates.

-In addition to displaying social media, digital signage can also be used to promote other digital assets.
+Digital signage can also be used to promote other digital assets, in addition to displaying social media.
 For example, screens can be used to inform customers about and encourage them to use mobile apps or NFCs (Apple Pay and Samsung Pay).
 QR codes or SMS info can also be displayed to direct customers to a mobile site.

 Overall, digital signage is a fast-growing marketing tool that easily complements existing marketing and brand building techniques.
 When leveraged effectively with social media, it sets the stage for better customer engagement, and eventually more sales.

-Considering ours is a digital world, why would any company want to miss out on an opportunity to facilitate interaction with their brand?
+We live in a digital world.
+Why would any company want to miss out on an opportunity to facilitate interaction with their brand?